Living in Henley-on-Thames

 Is Henley-on-Thames a good place to live?

-What schools are in Henley-on-Thames?
+What are the schools in Henley-on-Thames like?

-What is the transport like in Henley-on-Thames?
+What is the average house price in Henley-on-Thames?

 Where does this data come from?